numberblackH/numberblackH.github.io/newstopic/_posts/2021-01-04-San Diego Padres acquire ace Yu Darvish from Chicago Cubs.md

 ---

-[The Cubs rebuild is here: Why stop now after trading Yu Darvish?  ](https://theathletic.com/2290325/2020/12/29/chicago-cubs-yu-darvish-rebuild-mlb/) &mdash; Patrick Mooney(Patrick Mooney is a senior writer for The Athletic covering the Chicago Cubs)가 쓴 칼럼의 부분입니다.
+[The Cubs rebuild is here: Why stop now after trading Yu Darvish?  ](https://theathletic.com/2290325/2020/12/29/chicago-cubs-yu-darvish-rebuild-mlb/) &mdash; <The Athletic, Patrick Mooney>
 {:.faded}

 The Cubs are clearly prioritizing payroll flexibility and long-term sustainability over winning big in 2021.
 As the Padres GM who once demanded that the Red Sox include Rizzo in the Adrián González trade — and Theo Epstein’s longtime No. 2 executive in Chicago — Hoyer knows the opportunities for a seller and the costs that come with win-now deals.
 After mortgaging their farm system to make the playoffs five times in the last six years, the Cubs are focusing on the future.